jeonghanlee/epicsarchiverap-env/docs/README.DataJourney.md

 The crucial logic determining **when and how much data to move** between these tiers is defined by the ETL rules: `hold` and `gather`.

+## Scope

+This document walks through a single concrete timeline (T1–T6) to show how the `hold` and `gather` parameters trigger data movement between STS, MTS, and LTS over time.

+**Out of scope:**
+* Numeric reference and parameter taxonomy — see [README.policies.md](README.policies.md).
+* Operational deployment, system installation, and service management — see the project [README](../README.md).

 ## 1. Storage Tiers and File Units